 We do not believe that women can be pastors because Scripture tells us as much.
 But let’s be honest, a lot of us hold to this view “because Scripture says so.”
-Scripture saying so is the number reason to do or not to do something.
+Scripture simply saying so is absolutely enough of a reason for us to follow suit, no questions asked.
 While we believe that wholeheartedly, in the very gender-confused and feminist-saturated culture we live in, it is not enough to know what you believe—you must also know why you believe it.
 So that is why this week, we are taking a very short amount of time to explain the why’s, and answer some common objections.

 “The order of creation and the order of the fall provide the reason that women are not to exercise authority over men in the church.
 From the beginning God has intended that men lead in the home and in the church.
 This is no slight to women.
 It is God’s wisdom commanding what is best for His people and His world.”

 6:50 This isn’t something we should defend based on tradition only—we should know what the Bible says about women’s roles in the church and why.

 10:01 Equal standing before God doesn’t mean there are no distinctions between genders and gender roles.